 While perpetrators of child-on-child abuse pose a risk to others, they are often victims of abuse themselves

-(Note: Please review and amend the section below to ensure that it accurately reflects school/ college processes)

 Preventing child-on-child abuse

-There is a whole school/college approach to preventing child-on-child abuse, including child-on-child sexual violence and sexual harassment; this forms part of the whole school/college approach to safeguarding.
-The school/college will seek to minimise the risk of child-on-child abuse by ensuring an approach that prepares learners for life in modern Britain.
-The establishment has a clear set of values and standards which are upheld and demonstrated throughout all aspects of school/college life.
+There is a whole school approach to preventing child-on-child abuse, including child-on-child sexual violence and sexual harassment; this forms part of the whole school approach to safeguarding.
+The school will seek to minimise the risk of child-on-child abuse by ensuring an approach that prepares pupils for life in modern Britain.
+The establishment has a clear set of values and standards which are upheld and demonstrated throughout all aspects of school life.

-The school/college provides a safe environment, promotes a culture of positive standards of behaviour, takes steps to address inappropriate behaviour, has effective systems in place where children can confidently raise concerns knowing they will be taken seriously and provides safeguarding through the curriculum via relationships education/relationships and sex education, online safety, and other curriculum opportunities.
+The school provides a safe environment, promotes a culture of positive standards of behaviour, takes steps to address inappropriate behaviour, has effective systems in place where children can confidently raise concerns knowing they will be taken seriously and provides safeguarding through the curriculum via relationships education/relationships and sex education, online safety, and other curriculum opportunities.
 This may include targeted work with children identified as vulnerable or being at risk and developing risk assessment and targeted work with those identified as being a potential risk to others.

 All staff understand the importance of challenging inappropriate behaviours between peers that are abusive in nature.
 Downplaying certain behaviours will not be tolerated or passed off.
 Staff will maintain an attitude of ‘it could happen here’ and all inappropriate behaviour will be addressed.

-The setting deals with a wide continuum of children’s behaviour on a day-to-day basis and most cases will be dealt with via school/college based processes.
+The setting deals with a wide continuum of children’s behaviour on a day-to-day basis and most cases will be dealt with via school-based processes.
 These are outlined in the following policies:

-(Name of school/college) behaviour policy, including bullying/ online bullying and prejudice-based bullying and school/college screening, searching, and confiscating powers and how they will be used safely, and appropriately, including police strip searches

-Online safety policy and other associated issues, including sharing nudes and semi-nudes and extremist material
+Behaviour Policy

+Anti-Bullying Policy

+Online Safety Policy

-Attendance policy
+Attendance Policy

-Relationships education/ relationships and sex education
+Relationships Education/Relationships and Sex Education Policy

-(Add and amend list as required)

 Systems for children to report abuse